Mission Exploring the Universe from the solar neighbourhood to the most distant galaxies.

 Instruments JWST will carry four state-of-the-art science instruments: the MIRI mid-infrared camera and spectrograph, the NIRSpec near-infrared spectrograph, the NIRCam near-infrared camera, and the FGS-NIRISS combined fine guidance sensor and near-infrared imager and slitless spectrograph.

-Launch JWST is working toward a launch in Spring 2019 on an Ariane 5 ECA rocket from ESA’s spaceport at Kourou in French Guiana.
+Launch JWST is working toward a launch on 30 March 2021 on an Ariane 5 ECA rocket from ESA’s spaceport at Kourou in French Guiana.

 Journey and orbit After launch and after 1 month on a transfer trajectory, the observatory will operate at approximately 1.5 million kilometres from Earth, in an orbit around the second Lagrange point of the Sun-Earth system, L2.